 Lesson Four: Editing

 As far as editing software is concerned, you have plenty of professional options, including Final Cut Pro, Adobe Premiere Pro, and Adobe Premiere Elements.
 Software is often expensive, but resourceful beginners can save a few dollars by downloading free trial versions, purchasing discounted student plans (such as Adobe Creative Cloud and the Pro Apps Bundle), or relying on native programs like iMovie or Windows Story Remix.
-Each program has its pros and cons, but you should go with an option that works well on your preferred operating system.
-If you’re part of the Apple family, consider using iMovie, Final Cut Pro, or Adobe’s video editing products; if you use a Windows device, you have dozens of options, but the Adobe products are among the best.
+Each program has its pros and cons, but you should choose one that works well on your preferred operating system.
+If you’re part of the Apple family, consider using iMovie, Final Cut Pro, or Adobe’s video editing products; if you use a Windows device, you can make your selection from dozens of options, but you should keep in mind that Adobe’s products are among the best.

 Although using professional software yields the best results (and looks great on a resume), it takes time to master such programs.
-So be patient with yourself, and turn to online tutorials if you get stuck.
+Be patient with yourself, and turn to online tutorials if you get stuck.

 No matter which software you use, there are a few industry-wide guidelines that apply to all video editors.
-For example, many editors utilize jump cuts to take out boring footage; essentially, these edits show enough action to key viewers into what’s happening, but they cut everything else out.
+For example, many editors utilize jump cuts to take out boring footage; essentially, these edits show enough action to clue viewers into what’s happening, but they cut out everything else.
 (So, in a bathroom scene, you might show only four actions: a woman putting toothpaste on her toothbrush, brushing her front teeth, spitting into the sink, and rinsing her mouth.)

 J Cuts and L Cuts